Sarah-Specialist/revamp-project/README.md

 * Introduction
 * Built with
-* Getting Started
+* Further information
 * Authors and acknowledgement

 ## Introduction

 This is my individual project for the Trent Global Software Development Basic course.
-I have used the current version of the Mos Burger website and updated it.
+I have used the current version of the Mos Burger website and updated it while retaining the brand feelings.

 ## Built with